 Through our asset planning process we are proactively seeking to manage any risk associated with these holdings well in advance of the 2023 backstop date.
 We are speaking with our occupiers to ensure that ratings below the minimum standard are addressed as a priority, we are also focused on ensuring that improvements made provide resilience against any future changes to EPC legislation.
-For existing EPC ratings, 90% of these as a proportion of estimated rental value (ERV) are EPC rating 'E' or above.
-We continue to monitor the EPC ratings of existing and new assets as they are acquired or developed.
+For existing EPC ratings, 90% of these as a proportion of estimated rental value (ERV) are EPC ratings of existing and new assets as they are acquired or developed.